 - Enroll at Western or one of the affiliated university colleges for years 1 and 2 with a full course load (5.0 full courses) during each regular academic year (September-April)1; - Achieve an overall two-year average of at least 80.0% in 10.0 full university credits (5.0 in each year) in any faculty, in any program2.
 Due to the heavy course load in Engineering, the required two-year average for AEO students registered in the Faculty of Engineering is 78.0%; - Not fail any courses in the first two years; - In year 2, enroll in a module (i.e., Major, Honors Specialization, etc.) and take a minimum of 2.0 of the required courses for that module plus Business 2257; students may not be 'undeclared'; - Take all senior level courses (numbered 2000 and higher) in year 2 including Business 2257.
-Permission to register for a first-year course in year 2 will be granted by the HBA Program Services Office only under special circumstances;3 - Take Business 2257 between September and April of year 2, achieving no less than 70.0%, and satisfactory class participation.
-Feedback from instructors will also be taken into account4; - Complete the equivalent of a Grade 12 U-level mathematics course, if not previously taken during secondary school (such as Mathematics 0110 A/B or 1229 A/B); - Continue involvement, achievement, and leadership in extracurricular activities in years 1 and 2; - Complete an Ivey AEO Activity Report at the end of year 1 so that Ivey can provide feedback on progression to date; - Complete the Ivey AEO2 Intent to Register form in year 2 to confirm your intention to join the Ivey HBA Program in year 3; - Participate in an online video interview as part of their Ivey AEO2 Intent to Register application, if requested.
+Permission to register for a first-year course in year 2 will be granted by the HBA Program Services Office only under special circumstances; 3 - Take Business 2257 between September and April of year 2, achieving no less than 70.0%.
+Given the participative nature of the HBA Program and its case-based learning methodology, students are strongly encouraged to demonstrate a satisfactory level of class contribution in Business 2257.
+Feedback from instructors will also be taken into account;4 - Complete the equivalent of a Grade 12 U-level mathematics course, if not previously taken during secondary school (such as Mathematics 0110 A/B or 1229 A/B); - Continue involvement, achievement, and leadership in extracurricular activities in years 1 and 2; - Adhere to all student code of conduct regulations at their respective institutions.
+Violations of such codes will be considered as part of the admissions process; - Complete an Ivey AEO Activity Report at the end of year 1 so that Ivey can provide feedback on progression to date;

+- Complete the Ivey AEO2 Intent to Register form in year 2 to confirm your intention to join the Ivey HBA Program in year 3; - Participate in an online video interview as part of their Ivey AEO2 Intent to Register application, if requested.